Grommash9/tg_chat_mate/README.md

 ## Next Steps

-- Implement logic for particular loading for chat list and messages history (load on scrolling end)
+BEFORE FIRST RELEASE:
+- Add changing Domain name in HTML CODE
+- ADD SSL VERIFICATION IGNORING FOR SELF SIGNED SERTIFICATE BOT WORKING WELL
 - Implement authentication mechanisms for manager and root roles within the UI.
 - Enhance media storage in MongoDB within the messages collection.
   - Add logic for handling different Telegram media types for sending and receiving.
   - Integrate storage of customer photos in the MongoDB users collection and display them in the UI.
+- Mark messages as read on reading it
+- Message markup support for ui and tg bot

+- Implement logic for particular loading for chat list and messages history (load on scrolling end)
 - Create a mobile-responsive version of the UI.
 - Allow root users to create manager accounts through the UI.
   - Set up tracking of managers' working hours.